-Extended applications of mechanics and theory of power trains.
-Emphasis on disassembly, inspection, and repair of power train components.
-Laboratory fee.
-(2 Lec., 6 Lab.)
+Introduction to the fundamentals, repair, and theory of power trains including clutches, transmissions, drive shafts, and differentials.
+Emphasis on inspection and repair.
+(2 Lec., 7 Lab.)

 DEMR 2331 Advanced Brake Systems (3)

 (This is a WECM course number.
 Former course prefix/number AUTO 2248.)